James Neihouse

-James Lawson Neihouse (born April 3, 1955) is an American cinematographer who has been involved with many of the most memorable and successful IMAX 2D and IMAX 3D films to date.
+James Lawson Neihouse (born April 3, 1955) is an American cinematographer who has been involved with many IMAX 2D and IMAX 3D films.

 Early life

-Neihouse was born in Paris, Arkansas, his father, Joe Neihouse, was a construction worker, his mother, Pauline Neihouse, a school teacher.
+Neihouse was born in Paris, Arkansas; his father, Joe Neihouse, was a construction worker, and his mother, Pauline Neihouse, a school teacher.
 Neihouse graduated from Paris High School in 1973, where he served as the school's yearbook photographer.
 He received his bachelor's degree from Brooks Institute in Santa Barbara, California in 1976.

-He went on to work for Marine Photographic Associates (MPA), a Santa Barbara, CA based production company that specialized in underwater photography and filmmaking.
-It was during this time that he met Graeme Ferguson, the president and co-inventor of the IMAX film format, while working on the first underwater IMAX film OCEAN.
-The two became friends and under Ferguson's mentorship Neihouse continued working in the IMAX format.
+He went on to work for Marine Photographic Associates (MPA), a Santa Barbara-based production company that specialized in underwater photography and filmmaking.
+It was during this time that he met Graeme Ferguson, the president and co-inventor of the IMAX film format, while working on the first underwater IMAX film, OCEAN.
+The two became friends and under Ferguson's mentorship, Neihouse continued working in the IMAX format.

-His first credit as director of photography was on the first IMAX film to be nominated for an Academy Award - The Eruption of Mount St. Helens! which was nominated for Best Documentary Short in 1980.
+His first credit as director of photography was on the first IMAX film to be nominated for an Academy Award — The Eruption of Mount St. Helens! — which was nominated for Best Documentary Short in 1980.

 Between 1982 and 1984 Neihouse worked as a news cameraman at the Santa Barbara, CA ABC affiliate KEYT.

-In 1984 Neihouse was called to the Kennedy Space Center (KSC) to help film shuttle launches for Graeme Ferguson's documentary about the US Space Shuttle program The Dream Is Alive.
-It was during filming that Neihouse met his future wife, Miss Leslie Vock, a NASA public affairs specialist at KSC.
+In 1984 Neihouse was called to the Kennedy Space Center (KSC) to help film shuttle launches for Graeme Ferguson's documentary about the US Space Shuttle program, The Dream Is Alive.
+It was during filming that Neihouse met his future wife, Leslie Vock, a NASA public affairs specialist at KSC.
 They were married in 1985 and Neihouse moved from Santa Barbara, to Cocoa, FL.

 He became astronaut training manager for the IMAX Space Team in 1988.
 He was responsible for training space shuttle crews, and later space station crews, on the use and operation of the IMAX film cameras.
 Neihouse has trained more than 150 NASA astronauts and 20 Russian cosmonauts on 20 Space Shuttle flights and 6 Space Station Expeditions to film in space aboard the Space Shuttle, the Russian Space Station Mir, and the International Space Station.
 He also oversees and assists in IMAX hardware integration into the NASA space flight system.

-In 2017 he was selected as a "Film Envoy" by the U.S. State Department's film diplomacy program American Film Showcase, and continues to be involved as an AFS "Film Expert".
+In 2017 he was selected as a "Film Envoy" by the U.S. State Department's film diplomacy program, American Film Showcase, and continues to be involved as an AFS "Film Expert".

 As a member of the American Society of Cinematographers, Neihouse is Vice Chair of The Friends of the ASC and serves on both the Membership Committee and the Education & Outreach Committee.
 He also currently serves on the Board of Directors for the Giant Screen Cinema Association and is on the Executive Committee and the Innovations Committee.

-Neihouse has two children - Joseph Graeme Neihouse and Jacob Bernhard Neihouse.